serpawatwit/-dsFinal/README.md

 ![LR screenshot](./linear_regression_results.PNG)

-Finally, we utilized sklearn train_test_split to train the model with 80% of the data and then test the data against the remaining 20% of the data.
+Finally, we utilized Sklearn train_test_split to train the model with 80% of the data and then test the data against the remaining 20% of the data.
 From here, we used this linear regression model to predict the cost of a vehicle given the features defined in the dataset.
-Finally, we plotted our predictions and compared them to the acutual values.
+Finally, we plotted our predictions and compared them to the actual values.

 Prediction Scatter Plot